NiklasGollenstede/nix-wiplib/README.md

 The idea of this repo / flake is that whenever I have a Nix function, NixOS Module, nixpkgs package/overlay, related bash script, or combination of those that I need in more than one project, I first put it here so that it can be shared between them.

-Eventually I may decide to move parts of this into their own flake repository, but as long as they live here, APIs are not necessarily stable.
+Eventually I may decide to move parts of this repo into their own flake repositories.
+As long as they live here, APIs are not necessarily stable.

 ## Notables